U.S. oil industry group pledges to fight possible Biden fracking limits

 “We would be very concerned about those kinds of proposals coming out of the Biden administration,” he added.

+The Biden transition team did not reply to a request for comment.

-The oil industry group seeks to be involved in discussions on issues such as future federal regulation of methane emissions, according to Sommers.
+Sommers said the oil industry group wants to be involved in discussions on issues such as future federal regulation of methane emissions.

+Biden has vowed to take actions including requiring “aggressive” methane pollution limits for new and existing oil and gas operations.

 Sommers said Biden “should want the people who know this issue best, in the oil and gas industry, at the table to discuss the right way to do this.”

-Sommers said the API supports the fundamental tenets of the agreement and will work with the incoming administration as it transitions back into the Climate Accord.
+Sommers said the API supports the fundamental tenets of the agreement and will work with the incoming administration as it transitions back into the agreement.

-“We support the ambitions of the Paris Climate Agreement to reduce global greenhouse gas emissions and provide for sustainable development and the reduction of poverty,” Sommers said.
+The API’s alliance with the National Building Trades Union will be important under a Biden administration, Sommers said.
+Biden has publicly opposed construction of pipelines that employ union workers.

-He also said he sees a possibility of alliance with labor unions and biofuels groups on policies supporting the internal combustion engine.
+He also said he sees a possibility of alliance with labor unions and biofuels groups on policies supporting vehicles that use the internal combustion engine.

 Reporting by Laura Sanicola; Editing by Chizu Nomiyama and David Gregorio